 See Edmonton on our walls

 In 2017, we officially launched the Edmonton Convention Centre Community Art Program.
 It all started with an open call to local artists, and in 2020, we received more than 160 submission from over 50 artists.
-The submissions were evaluated by a panel of members from Edmonton Economic Development Corporation and total of 15 pieces from eight local artists were selected.
+The submissions were evaluated by a panel of members from Explore Edmonton Corporation and total of 15 pieces from eight local artists were selected.
 These pieces from eight locally featured artists are currently on exhibit to hang in our venue over the next year.
 They were officially unveiled during the fourth annual Art Night at the Edmonton Convention Centre, where all artists who made submissions were also welcomed back to sell their work.
 The Edmonton Convention Centre was transformed into an art gallery for an evening, and hundreds of guests took in a fabulous evening of art, food and cocktails in the heart of Edmonton’s River Valley.
 Learn more about our 2020-2021 featured artists below.

 Rainy Nights by Caine Erickson

 With a tendency to colour outside of the lines, Caine Erickson developed his creative instincts and a love for capturing moments in time after he recognized his true passion.
 From the time he picked up his first camera three years ago, he embarked on an unknown adventure with the arts.

 Caine began his art career capturing landscapes and photos of his sister while exploring the outdoors.
 After moving to Edmonton, he photographed everything possible and gravitated towards showcasing our beautiful city at night.
 Today, in the summertime, Caine can be found walking through the city looking for new spots and angles to capture our city.
 While people compliment Caine’s ability to make Edmonton look beautiful, he cannot help but think they must be crazy because Edmonton is beautiful.